 How to make Cowboy Queso:

-Add the chorizo to a large skillet over medium to medium high heat then cook until the sausage is no longer raw, breaking it up with a wooden spoon or spatula.
+Cook the chorizo in a large skillet over medium to medium high heat until it’s cooked through breaking it up with a wooden spoon or spatula.
 Don’t add oil to the skillet because there’s enough fat already in the chorizo.

-Lower the heat to medium low then fold in the tomatoes, both cheeses and milk stirring to completely blend.
+Drain any excess grease then lower the heat to medium low and fold in the tomatoes, both cheeses and milk stirring to completely blend.
 I tear the Velveeta by hand as I’m adding it, but you can also cube with a knife.

 Optional: reserve a few black beans, corn kernels and a sprinkle of cilantro for garnish as well as the sliced avocado.